 - Content plan creation – we either work with clients to develop new copy or our writer conducts interviews with key stakeholders and drafts the copy from there.
-This is a real collaboration between the client, writer and the developer to make sure the content works smoothly within the design and sets a tone that supports the brand and communication objectives.
+This is a real collaboration between the client, writer and the developer to make sure the content works within the design and sets a tone that supports brand and communication objectives.

 3/ Creative and User Interface (UI)

 How do we create a visual ‘look and feel’ for the website and ensure it appeals to each type of target audience on their journey through the website?

 - High fidelity wireframes – here the site starts to come to life as we develop more realistic content, fonts, image dimensions or button styles, which helps to visualise how the site might work before adding colour or imagery.

 - UX and UI designs – we apply the brand guidelines to the user interface (UI) and begin building content for the site (animations, photography, copy etc.) Using our flow diagrams from the discovery phase, we optimise the user experience (UX) to make sure it’s engaging and efficient.

 - Invision clickable prototype – this allows us to transform static designs into clickable prototypes.
 The Invision tool means we can easily collaborate with clients and content creators, as all parties can add comments.

 - Interactive and animated mockups – this shows how content will appear.
 We also study and plan how buttons animate (cursor hover state).